Constance-aurora/Forest-Cover-EDA/README.md

 Through comprehensive EDA, the following patterns were identified to guide future modeling:

 ### 1. Elevation is the Key Predictor
-Boxplot analysis reveals distinct elevation bands for different forest types. *Krummholz* is found at the highest elevations, while *Cottonwood/Willow* dominates the lowest.
+Boxplot analysis reveals distinct elevation bands for different forest types.
+For instance, *Krummholz* is consistently found at the highest elevations, while *Cottonwood/Willow* dominates the lowest elevations.
+This clear separation suggests that Elevation will likely be the most important feature in any decision-tree based model.

-### 2. Feature Correlations
+### 2. Feature Correlations and Multicollinearity
-Strong correlations were found between Hillshade variables (9am vs 3pm) and Hydrology distances.
-This suggests that future linear models will require feature selection or PCA to avoid multicollinearity.
+The correlation matrix indicates strong relationships between Hillshade variables (specifically 9am vs 3pm) and Hydrology distances.
+This suggests that future linear models would require dimensionality reduction (like PCA) or rigorous feature selection to avoid multicollinearity issues.

 ### 3. Class Imbalance
-The target variable is heavily skewed towards *Lodgepole Pine* and *Spruce/Fir*.
-Any future predictive model must employ **SMOTE** or **Class Weighting** to avoid bias against minority forest types.
+The target variable analysis shows a heavy skew towards *Lodgepole Pine* and *Spruce/Fir*.
+The other five forest types are underrepresented.
+Any future predictive model must employ techniques like **SMOTE** (Synthetic Minority Over-sampling Technique) or **Class Weighting** to prevent the model from ignoring the minority forest types.

 ## 6. Future Work / Next Steps
 With the data now cleaned and patterns identified, the next stages of this project would involve: